Guibourtia

-Guibourtia is a flowering plant genus in the family Fabaceae, also known by the common names as Rhodesian copalwood, African Rosewood, Amazique, Bubinga, Kevazingo, and Ovangkol.
-Scientific Name being Guibourtia spp.
+Guibourtia is a flowering plant genus in the family Fabaceae, also known by the common names as Rhodesian copalwood, African Rosewood, amazique, bubinga, kevazingo, and ovangkol.

 Description

 Guibourtia contains 16 species that are native to tropical regions of Africa (13 species) and South America (3 species).
 They occur in swampy or periodically inundated forests, as well as near rivers or at lakeshores.

 The trees grow to 40–50 m tall, with a trunk diameter of 1–2 m, often with a heavily buttressed trunk.